 Additional information, including large tables and data sets, may be published as appendices.
-Appendices are made available on the website only, with a link from the table of contents.
-The author's unedited file is converted to PDF for online publication.
+Appendices are published on the website only, with a link from the table of contents.
+The author's unedited file is converted to .pdf format for online publication.
 Appendices should be numbered in order of their mention in the manuscript (e.g., "Appendix 1, available on the website").
 The appendix number (e.g., "Appendix 1") should be indicated at the beginning of each file.
+Appendices will not be edited; they will be posted online as submitted, with a header and footer linking it to the paper.